 Looking to snap the perfect Instagram photo?
-Well, in Tropical North Queensland you will be spoilt for choice!
+Well, in Tropical North Queensland you will be spoilt for choice for Cairns Instagrammable locations.
 From the impressive Great Barrier Reef, to cascading waterfalls, hidden castles (yes really!) and stunning beachfronts Cairns is the perfect place to give your friends some serious FOMO on your Instagram newsfeed.

 Did you know that Cairns is home to the number one beach in Australia?
 Well now you do!
 Only a 45 minute ferry ride from the Cairns CBD, Fitzroy Island is situated in the Great Barrier Reef.
 While the whole island is breath taking with crystal clear water, pebbled rocks and a gorgeous reef to snorkel through be sure to follow the signs to Nudey Beach and tick off the number one beach in Australia on your Australia must do list!